LucasDelfino92/morrowindsharp/mwtools.md

 Many Morrowind tools have been made available over the years.
 Their purpose varies: some are used to clean mods, other to check conflicts, a few others to edit mods, and so on.

-Because Mod Organizer 2 installs mods in a virtual file system, many of these tools won't work with Mod Organizer 2 out of the box.
-Before adding them to Mod Organizer 2, however, we need to download them.

 - [**TES3Merge**](https://www.nexusmods.com/morrowind/mods/46870): this tool helps to automatically patch conflicts between mods for The Elder Scrolls III: Morrowind.
 - [**TES3View**](http://www.mediafire.com/file/g10ay0bqynval8s/TES3View_%2528xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL%2529.zip/file): TES3View is an advanced graphical module viewer and conflict detector for Morrowind, created by ElminsterAU and the xEdit Team.
   - The version I'm hosting on MediaFire can be downloaded from [**xEdit's Discord**](https://discordapp.com/invite/5t8RnNQ) under **xedit-builds**, called **xEdit_4.1.3a_EXTREMELY_EXPERIMENTAL.7z**.
 Both the folder and the .exe have been renamed to TES3View in order for the tool to work for Morrowind.